Mother of Corkman on Gaza flotilla says: 'We have 100% pride in him'

 Gaza flotilla activists and supporters monitoring video transmissions from the ships of the aid flotilla headed for Gaza.
 Picture: Reuters/Angelos Tsatsis.

-The mother of a Crosshaven man, who is among those detained by Israel aboard an aid flotilla destined for Gaza, has said her son "couldn't sleep with the thought of children starving" in Gaza.
+The mother of a Crosshaven man, who is among those detained by Israel aboard an aid flotilla destined for Gaza, has said her son "couldn't sleep with the thought of children starving" in Palestine.

 26-year-old Joshua St Leger is among at least six Irish citizens travelling as part of the Global Sumud Flotilla that was intercepted by Israeli forces on Monday.